-4.9 Coordination of Jurisdictional Responsibilities
+4.8 Coordination of Jurisdictional Responsibilities

 ISSUE: Need for the definition of boundaries between Portsmouth, Tiverton, and other nearby towns, as they relate to the limits of authority for Town officials.
+In addition, jurisdictional responsibility for the maintenance and security of State owned public areas must be established.

-GOAL: To maintain constant communication with the Town of Portsmouth for the purpose of coordinating jurisdictional responsibilities on the water bodies shared by both towns.

-To maintain familiarity and communications with other nearby towns, including Fall River, Little Compton, Bristol, and Warren concerning the implementation of harbor plans, ordinances, and water activities that may impact or overlap with those in the waters of the Town of Tiverton.
+GOALS: To maintain constant communication with the Town of Portsmouth for the purpose of coordinating jurisdictional responsibilities on the water bodies shared by both towns.
+To maintain familiarity and communications with other nearby towns, including Fall River, Little Compton, Bristol, and Warren concerning the implementation of Harbor Management plans, ordinances, and water activities that may impact or overlap with those in the waters of the Town of Tiverton.